-Louise researches the history of philosophy, particularly natural theology, in seventeenth and eighteenth century England.
-Much of her work focuses on Platonism and dissenting traditions of thought.
+Louise researches the history of philosophy, focusing particularly on seventeenth- and eighteenth-century British philosophy.
+Much of her work is centred on Platonism and dissenting traditions of thought.
 She is keen to bring this interest in history into conversation with the philosophy of religion and with science and religion.
 This forms the basis of her recent research into an ethico-political re-conception of the philosophy of religion.

-Louise welcomes enquiries from prospective research students in the following areas: Philosophy of Religion and Philosophical Theology, and Eighteenth Century English Rational Dissenting thought.
+Louise welcomes enquiries from prospective research students in the following areas: Philosophy of Religion, Philosophical Theology, and Eighteenth-Century Rational Dissenting thought.

 Membership of Professional Organisations